zijing97/BA820-Fall-2021/README.md

 This repo contains the materials for a course in unsupervised machine learning and text analytics with python.
 Students should plan to close this repo and pull the most recent changes before each class meeting.

-This class still uses Questrom Tools for the following:
+This class will use QTools for:

 - Assignment submission and exams
-- Annoucements
+- Larger Annoucements
-- Forums/Discussion Board here on Github
+- Gradebook

+The majority of the resources will be found here in this repo, that will be constantly updated over the course of the semester.

+> I will also be making use of the Discussions section on the Github Repo.
+This will act as public discussions and forums for topics specific to this class.
+I have found that Q&A style forums have worked well in my past deliveries of the course, as it centers the conversations on specific topics.

 ## Schedule